CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 the code writer did not have test writing in mind when they built the production code.
 Luckily at work, my fellow coders have relatively clean untested code.
 Experienced developers tend to produce code that is a bit more readable, a tad more maintainable, and more modulithic like.
 This helps greatly.

+Learning to test the database has taken a lot of work, and I would say I've only just begun now testing the API more thoroughly.
+Deciding between hand-rolled fake databases, in memory databases, sqllite databases, and I honestly have never tried a full database on purely unit tests.
+The main requirement above, for "fast" tests, as defined by the whole suite should be under 1s to run, is very hard to do.
+Mostly keeping to .NET/C# in-memory options, wrapping the C#/NET database libraries in mocked dbsets, or sqllite in memory databases has gotten me to a place where I am mostly happy with this testing.

 A lot of coders I find would say refactoring is more difficult with tests.
 I think for them this is probably largerly true.
 What the tests add in my case is as I refactor I know the code continues to work as I bring it through the various changes in structure.
 For un-tested code,